smiles724/MNPO/README.md

 We adopt [EvalScope](https://github.com/modelscope/evalscope/tree/main) for a unified evaluation pipeline to save time and ensure reproducibility.

+Under the evalscope directory, we provide three example setups that cover most common evaluation scenarios.
+You can use them as-is or adapt them to your needs:

+1. evaluating online APIs;
+2. evaluating LLM-as-a-judge tasks;
+3. evaluating rule-based tasks.

 ### Installation

 Follow the official GitHub instructions to set up EvalScope: